-1.00 CAPITAL STRATEGY 2020 - 2023 1.01 The Chartered Institute of Public Finance and Accountancy's Treasury Management in the Public Services: Code of Practice 2017 Edition (the Code), requires that the Council has in place a Capital Strategy (the Strategy).
+1.00 CAPITAL STRATEGY 2024 - 2027 1.00 CALITAL OTTATEOT 2027 - 2021 1.01 The Chartered Institute of Public Finance and Accountancy's Treasury Management in the Public Services: Code of Practice 2021 Edition (the Code), requires that the Council has in place a Capital Strategy (the Strategy).
 The guidance to the Code defines the specific requirements of the Strategy.
 This report updates the Strategy for Council's consideration.
 1.02 The key aims of the Strategy are to explain the ways in which the capital programme is developed and funded, the potential impact it has on the Council's Medium Term Financial Strategy (MTFS) and the way in which it relates to the Council's Treasury Management Strategy.
-The Strategy is an overarching document and refers to other documents such as the Capital Programme, the Treasury Management Strategy and the Minimum Revenue Provision Policy.
+The Strategy is an overarching document and refers to other documents such as the Capital Programme, the Treasury Management Strategy, and the Minimum Revenue Provision Policy.
 The Strategy is split into a number of sections as described below.
 The Strategy is enclosed as Appendix 1.
-1.03 Capital Expenditure This section defines Capital Expenditure and that there is some limited local discretion in the definition as reflected in the Council's accounting policies.
+1.03 Capital Expenditure This section defines capital expenditure.
+There is some limited local discretion in the definition as reflected in the Council's accounting policies.
 1.04 Resources This section explains the way in which the Capital Programme is funded.
-The Council has a number of funding sources but these sources are limited and in some cases, particularly capital receipts, diminishing.
+The Council has a number of funding sources, but these sources are limited and in some cases, particularly capital receipts, diminishing.
 Some of those sources, particularly prudential borrowing, add pressure to the Council's MTFS.
 1.05 Prioritisation of Capital Expenditure This section explains the way in which the Capital Programme is divided into three sections and how decisions are made as to which schemes to include in each section in each year.
 1.06 Governance This section explains the governance arrangements in place in the development and monitoring of the capital programme.
-1.07 Capital Expenditure Plans This section refers to the Council's capital expenditure plans as agreed in its capital programme.
-It covers: • Capital expenditure plans • The way in which those plans are expected to be financed • Minimum Revenue Provision • Estimates of the Capital Financing Requirement, a measure of unfinanced expenditure.
+1.07 Capital Expenditure Plans This section refers to the Council's capital expenditure plans as agreed in its Capital Programme.
+It covers:

 1.08 Treasury Management This section covers the way in which the Strategy relates to the Council's treasury management activity.
-It covers: The Council's Borrowing Strategy The relationship between the Council's debt portfolio and its Capital Financing Requirement The Authorised Limit and Operational Debt Limits for borrowing, ensuring the limits on the Council's exposure to debt are set The Council's Investment Strategy Treasury Management governance.
+It covers: The Council's Borrowing Strategy The relationship between the Council's debt portfolio and its Capital Financing Requirement The Authorised Limit and Operational Debt Limits for borrowing, ensuring the limits on the Council's exposure to debt are set The Council's Investment Strategy Treasury management governance.
 1.09 Commercial activities This section reports that the Council has limited commercial activity, having a limited portfolio of investment properties (agricultural properties and industrial units).
+The Council does not borrow to invest for the primary purpose of financial return.
 1.10 Liabilities This section explains the liabilities which the Council has, in particular the deficit on its pension fund, and links with the Council's Statement of Accounts.
 1.11 Revenue budget implications This section shows the impact of the capital financing costs on the revenue stream of the Council's budget.
 1.12 Knowledge and skills This section details the skills of officers involved in developing and managing the capital programme and treasury management activity, and explains that the Council makes use of external advisers to assist with this activity.
 1.13 Prudential Indicators The Council is required by the Code to develop and monitor Prudential Indicators.
 These are contained within the various sections of the Strategy, and are indicated as such.

-2.00 RESOURCE IMPLICATIONS 2.01 Financial consequences for capital resources are as set out within the report and appendix.
-2.02 Financial consequences for revenue resources are as set out within the report and appendix.
+2.00 RESOURCE IMPLICATIONS 2.01 Financial consequences for capital resources are as set out within the report and in Appendix 1.
+2.02 Financial consequences for revenue resources are as set out within the report and in Appendix 1.